codemagic-ci-cd/codemagic-docs/content/knowledge-base/load-firebase-configuration.md

 ---
-description: How to load Firebase configuration files into environment variables in a Flutter UI pre-build script
+description: How to load Firebase configuration files into environment variables in a Flutter workflow editor pre-build script
 title: Loading Firebase configuration
 weight: 3
 aliases: